DariaPolubenko/DariaPolubenko/README.md

 - Visual Studio Code (basics)

 **Other:**
-- 🧠  I'm learning Java, Java Spring Framework, SQL
+- 🧠  Now I'm learning Java Spring Framework, SQL
 - 📖 I graduated from the Siberian State University of Telecommunications and Informatics with a degree in Information Technology in the Media Industry
 - ✉️  You can contact me at daria.polubenko@gmail.com